aeyonblack/linkedin-clone/README.md

 # linkedin-clone
-A LinkedIn clone built with react.js and firebase backend
+A LinkedIn clone built with react.js, redux and a firebase backend